-If a parent chooses to withdraw a student at any time after July 1, the Academy requires 30-days notice prior to withdrawal or unenrollment, made by completing and submitting to the Business Office, an Official Notice of Student Withdrawal form.
+Sacred Heart Academy is tuition dependent.
+It is critical that parents carefully consider before making a commitment to one full year of tuition prior to signing the tuition payment agreement.
+However, if a parent chooses to withdraw a student at any time after July 1, the Academy requires 30-days notice prior to withdrawal or unenrollment, made by completing and submitting to the Business Office, an Official Notice of Student Withdrawal form.
 If the family is paying tuition through the FACTS and is making ten equal installments, the first installment is non-refundable as it covers the costs of supplies incurred per student.

-Payments two through ten correspond with attendance during the calendar months of September through May, with installment two covering September's tuition, installment three covering October's tuition, etc. Tuition is due for any month or part of a month in which the student is enrolled.
+Payments two through ten correspond with attendance during the calendar months of August through May, with installment two covering August's tuition, installment three covering September's tuition, etc. Tuition is due for any month or part of a month in which the student is enrolled.

-Therefore, if a child attends through October 2nd, three monthly installments are due, the first to cover costs of supplies incurred, the second to cover the September tuition and the third to cover October tuition.
-If a fourth installment has been made, that will be refunded.
+Therefore, if a child attends through October 2nd, four monthly installments are due, the first to cover costs of supplies incurred, the second to cover the August tuition, the third to cover September tuition, and the fourth to cover October tuition.
+If a fifth installment has been made, that will be refunded.